adobe/adobe-commerce-samples/events/README.md

 ## Event Registration

-Event registration is managed through [App Management](https://developer.adobe.com/commerce/extensibility/app-management/), using the eventing configuration from [`@adobe/aio-commerce-lib-app`](https://github.com/adobe/aio-commerce-sdk/blob/main/packages/aio-commerce-lib-app/docs/usage.md).
-Providers and event subscriptions are created automatically when the app is installed, replacing manual `io_events.xml` module configuration.
+Event registration is managed through [App Management](https://developer.adobe.com/commerce/extensibility/app-management/), using the eventing configuration from `@adobe/aio-commerce-lib-app`.
+Providers and event subscriptions are created automatically when the app is installed.

 ## More information